JoergBruenner/PublicPicoW/README.md

 # PublicPicoW
-Tutorials and sample code for Raspberry Pico W
+Tutorials and sample code for Raspberry Pico W.

+The samples were compiled in a Windows environment.
+The Pico SDK v 2.1.1 is used.
+It's installed in the current user directory.
+Same is valid to Pico extras API.

+##MQTT Sample
-MQTT Sample send a MQTT message to a local MQTT Server
+Sends a MQTT message to a local MQTT Server.

+##Check Time
-Check Time connects to a SNTP Server and prints out time and epoch timestamp
+Connects to a SNTP Server and prints out time and epoch timestamp.